Friendsofthepeople/django-recall-server/README.md

 ### 🙌 Want to Contribute?

-Your contibution is highly valued.
-Before gettin started kindly go through [CONTRIBUTING.md](CONTRIBUTING.md) for a better understanding of the project.
+Your contribution is highly valued.
+Before getting started kindly go through [CONTRIBUTING.md](CONTRIBUTING.md) for a better understanding of the project.

 We are open to all kinds of contributions.
 If you want to: